1 Dead After 6.4 Magnitude Earthquake Strikes Puerto Rico

 How are authorities and Puerto Ricans responding?

-Puerto Rican Governor Wanda Vázquez Garced announced Tuesday morning that all government employees except for first responders have been relieved from duty for the day in order to prioritize safety.
+Before declaring a state of emergency, Vázquez Garced announced Tuesday morning that all government employees except for first responders have been relieved from duty for the day in order to prioritize safety.
 The governor’s office also urged the public to remain calm.

+The governor’s office approved $130 million to aid in the emergency, Vázquez Garced announced at a Tuesday morning press conference.
+The office has also set up a mobile unit in Ponce to coordinate recovery efforts.
+The National Guard has also been called into action.

 Vázquez Garced told radio station WKAQ 580 that officials will begin the process of assessing damage and identifying further possible casualties.
 She urged Puerto Ricans to reach out to family, friends and neighbors, especially the elderly or those who live alone, to make sure all are accounted for.